LeuxSenpai/foo/README.md

 -the person who already signed in or logged in shouldnt be able to access login/signup page without logout -also without sign in we can access profile page
--its time to add middle wear to protect the pages
+-its time to add middle wear to protect the pages and allows you to run code before request is completed

 -please add toast